Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.

-Raised bumps called papules (condylomata lata) may develop in moist areas of the skin, such as the armpits, genital area, and anus.
-These painful papules are very infectious.
+Raised flat, smooth growths called condylomata lata may develop in moist areas of the skin, such as the mouth, armpits, genital area, and anus.
+These painless growths contain many bacteria and are very infectious.
 They may break open and weep.
 As they resolve, they flatten and turn a dull pink or gray.
-Mouth sores develop in more than 80% of people.
+Mouth sores develop in more than 20 to 30% of people.

 Secondary-stage syphilis can cause fever, fatigue, loss of appetite, and weight loss.
-About 50% of people have enlarged lymph nodes throughout the body, and in about 10%, the eyes become inflamed.
-About 10% of people have inflamed bones and joints that ache.
-In some people, the skin and whites of the eyes turn yellow (called jaundice) because hepatitis develops.
-Some have headaches or problems with hearing or vision because the brain, inner ears, or eyes are infected.
+About 50% of people have enlarged lymph nodes throughout the body.
+In about 10% of people, other organs are affect.
+The eyes may become inflamed.
+Bones and joints may ache.
+In a few people, infection of the liver (hepatitis) causes abdominal pain and jaundice (the skin and whites of the eyes turn yellow), and urine become dark).
+Some have headaches or problems with hearing, balance, or vision because the brain, inner ears, or eyes are infected.

-After the secondary stage, people recover and have no symptoms for a time, which may last from years to decades.
+After the secondary stage, people may have no symptoms for years to decades.
 During this time, the infection is inactive (latent) and is not contagious.
 However, the bacteria are still present, and tests for syphilis are positive.
 The latent stage is classified as early (if the initial infection occurred within the previous 12 months) or late (if the initial infection occurred more than 12 months previously).

 Benign tertiary syphilis usually develops 3 to 10 years after the initial infection.
 It is rare today.
 Soft, rubbery growths called gummas appear on the skin, most commonly on the scalp, face, upper trunk, and legs.
 They also often develop in the liver or bones, but they can develop in virtually any organ.
 They may break down, forming an open sore.
 If untreated, gummas destroy the tissue around them.
-In bone, they usually cause deep, penetrating pain.
+In bone, they usually cause deep, penetrating pain, which is usually worse at night.
 Gummas grow slowly, heal gradually, and leave scars.